kingmoc/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 * 1. React-Strap.
 Quick and generally used.
 Not much of a learning curve – gets up beautiful layouts and design quickly.
 * 2. Styled-components.
 No need for CSS and all styling can be done in one file.
 You can create custom styled components and use them throughout your app when needed.
 * 3. Vanilla CSS.
 Total control.
 No need to fight with other styling when trying to customize.

+**MVP Complete**